after Henrik Ibsen | in a new version created by Robert Icke

 Film includes: Eliminate: Archie Cookson; The Wolfman; Amazing Grace; Les Poupées Russes; The Golden Bowl; Pleasure Island; A Dark Reflection; Sabotage; The Human Bomb

-The running time is approximately 2 hours and 40 minutes with a 20 minute interval.
-During previews, this running time is subject to change.
+The running time is approximately 2 hours and 35 minutes plus a 20 minute interval.

 after Henrik Ibsen